lee1961/lee1961.github.io/index.md

 ## CONTACT
-If you would like the apk file, you can contact me at lee1961@purdue.edu
+If you would have any suggestions or would like to take a look at the code, you can contact me at lee1961@purdue.edu